awsdocs/amazon-aurora-user-guide/doc_source/Overview.Encryption.md

 # Encrypting Amazon Aurora Resources<a name="Overview.Encryption"></a>

 You can encrypt your Amazon Aurora DB clusters and snapshots at rest by enabling the encryption option for your Amazon Aurora DB clusters\.
-Data that is encrypted at rest includes the underlying storage for DB clusters, its automated backups, Read Replicas, and snapshots\.
+Data that is encrypted at rest includes the underlying storage for DB clusters, its automated backups, read replicas, and snapshots\.

 Amazon Aurora encrypted DB clusters use the industry standard AES\-256 encryption algorithm to encrypt your data on the server that hosts your Amazon Aurora DB clusters\.
 After your data is encrypted, Amazon Aurora handles authentication of access and decryption of your data transparently with a minimal impact on performance\.
 You don't need to modify your database client applications to use encryption\.

 **Note**
-For encrypted and unencrypted DB clusters, data that is in transit between the source and the Read Replicas is encrypted, even when replicating across AWS Regions\.
+For encrypted and unencrypted DB clusters, data that is in transit between the source and the read replicas is encrypted, even when replicating across AWS Regions\.

 **Topics**
 + [Overview of Encrypting Amazon Aurora Resources](#Overview.Encryption.Overview)